Osteoarthritis and iron deficiency Anemia are two conditions that seem wide apart yet they may be interrelated.

 An increased intake of iron-rich foods will help to cover the deficit of iron in your body.
 Do not take supplements without prior consultation with your physician.
 Remember taking excess of them is harmful and may bring more complications to your body like headaches, vomiting and joint problems.
 Each formulation of iron supplements may come with its package of side effects.
 To suppress side effects, take the supplements alongside meals.

 This is a disease of the joints which is characterized by the wearing and tearing of the cartilage that cushions joints.
-More than 20 million Americans suffer this condition.
+More than 20 million Americans suffer from this condition.

 Symptoms of Osteoarthritis

 - This condition is restricted to the joints and does not spread to other body organs.

 - The main symptom is swelling and pain in the affected joint.

 - Stiffness of the joints after resting that goes after you become active again.